ibm-cloud-docs/databases-for-elasticsearch/learn-es-plat.md

 {: #elastic-offerings}

 {{site.data.keyword.databases-for}} offers two Elasticsearch services: {{site.data.keyword.databases-for-elasticsearch}} Enterprise and {{site.data.keyword.databases-for-elasticsearch}} Platinum.
 Both plans provide you with a fully managed and scalable Elasticsearch service, allowing you to focus on your applications and data rather than the underlying infrastructure. {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan deploys the Basic version of Elasticsearch. {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan deploys the Platinum version of Elasticsearch.

+**{{site.data.keyword.databases-for-elasticsearch}} Platinum** is only available on Isolated Compute and Dedicated Cores hosting models.
+Dedicated cores will be replaced by Isolated Compute as of May, 2025.
+{: note}

 Our strategic partnership with [Elastic](https://www.elastic.co/about/){: external} since January 2023 means that we are able to offer more and richer functionality, as well as world-class levels of support.